Use Case Development in Agri-Food Data Spaces

 Fig. 3.
 Use case design. (source: [2])

-📄 A spreadsheet with guiding questions is also provided to support the design, along with real-world examples.
-Download use case design template.
+📄 A spreadsheet with key questions is also provided to facilitate design, along with real examples.

 Conclusion

-The two guides published by the Oficina del Dato offer a clear, practical, and applicable methodological framework to develop use cases in data spaces—from the initial idea to implementation.
+The two guides published by the Data Office offer a clear, practical, and applicable methodological framework for developing use cases in data spaces, from the initial idea to its implementation.

-Together, they ensure that use cases are not only feasible but also scalable, sustainable, and applicable in real contexts.
-This is especially relevant in the agri-food sector, where collaboration and data sharing are essential to drive a fair and efficient digital transformation based on sovereignty and trust.
+Their combination ensures that use cases are not only viable but also scalable, sustainable, and implementable in real contexts.
+This is especially relevant in the agri-food sector, where collaboration among actors and data exchange are essential to drive a fair, efficient digital transformation aligned with the principles of sovereignty and trust.

-Thus, any entity interested in participating in a data space has a structured path to evaluate, design, and deploy use cases that deliver real value.
+Thus, any entity interested in participating in a data space has a structured path to evaluate, design, and deploy use cases that generate real value.

 References